Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 - Keep your EC2 instance and Splunk Enterprise updated with the latest security patches.

 ### Troubleshooting
-- If the script fails to find the Splunk tarball, ensure it's in the correct directory.
+- If the script fails to find the Splunk tarball, confirm that it's in the correct directory.
 - For user creation issues, check Splunk server logs and verify authentication credentials.

 <!-- ------------------------ -->
 ## Conclusion And Resources
 Duration: 1

-Now it is time for you to try Tempo with your own data.
-The power is now at your fingertips to take on the future of security.
+You can run Tempo on your own data - DeepTempo is available to help.
+Please reach out.

 ### What You Learned
-- Completed setup of Tempo on SnowFlake
+- Completed setup of Tempo on Snowflake
 - Fine Tuned Tempo
 - Ran Tempo on a sample dataset